cinfinit/react-cycle-guard/README.md

 # 🛡️ react-cycle-guard

+Introducing react-cycle-guard — your React component’s personal bodyguard.
+It doesn’t block bad props or fight evil side effects, but it will throw itself between your app and an infinite render loop.
+It’s like useEffect()’s older sibling who says:
+"Hey.
+You’ve rendered 15 times this second.
+You okay, champ?"

-A tiny React hook that helps you detect infinite loops and excessive re-renders — *before* they crash your app.
+In Simple Terms : A tiny React hook that helps you detect infinite loops and excessive re-renders — *before* they crash your app.

 ---